Parthian army

-Parthian mounted archer, located in Palazzo Madama, Turin.

 The Parthian army was the army of the Parthian Empire (247 BC – 224 AD).
-Having no standing army, the Arsacid king mainly relied on his vassal kings, regional and tribal lords, and garrison commanders.
+The core of the army consisted of Parthians.
+Having no standing army, the Parthian king mainly relied on his vassal kings, regional and tribal lords, and garrison commanders.
 Mercenaries were also sometimes used in the army; however, this was only when the forces of the king were found lacking, or when a vassal refused to cooperate.
 The leader of the army was the king, his son, or a spahbed (military commander) selected from one of the great houses.

+The Parthians were able to swiftly conquer a sizable portion of the Middle East because of their openness to other cultures, which encouraged the locals to cooperate with them.
+Parthian rulers regularly assigned their subordinates to protect Mesopotamia while they conducted military expeditions elsewhere.
+This occurred, for example, in 53 BC when Orodes II entrusted Surena with the region while he invaded Armenia.